-Abstract-This paper addresses the subject of improving performance of a client / server ad hoc network system suffering from high resource contention by improving its packet delivery fraction.
-In previous work authors gave a solution to reduce the possibility of bottleneck occurrences for such a system, which main idea is to decouple route-requesting from serviceproviding activities, and try to reduce the former.
-This was achieved by that for each busy, and thus critical server, a node cluster is created by constructing a server-centered Connected Dominating Set (CDS) to actively reduce the contention level.
-This paper presents an improved solution utilizing the network coding technique with constructing the server-centered XORsbased network coding CDS.
-It is found that in this way, the overall data packet delivery fraction can be improved greatly furthermore.
+Abstract-This paper addresses the subject of improving performance of an ad hoc network system suffering from high resource contention by improving its packet delivery fraction.
+The suggested system model assumes that nodes can be divided into two classes: the servers that provide services and the clients that request services provided by servers.
+It is found that for such a system, it is the server and its adjacent nodes that dominate performance, and tend to cause bottlenecks due to congestion.
+To reduce the possibility of bottleneck occurrences, it is suggested that resource contention of the area where a server node is located be relieved.
+This is achieved mainly by decoupling route-requesting from service-providing activities, and reducing the former.
+On the one hand, for each busy, and thus critical server, a node cluster is created by constructing a server-centered connected dominating set to actively reduce contention level.
+On the other hand, routes are adaptively selected to avoid high congestion area.
+It is found that in this way, the overall data packet delivery fraction can be improved greatly.
 Results of simulation experiments demonstrated the effectiveness of the proposed approach.

-Index Terms-ad hoc network, server-centered CDS, network coding, resource contention, packet delivery fraction.
+Index Terms-ad hoc network, server-centered connected dominating set, resource contention, packet delivery fraction.